Dutch IT Support - Dublin's Fair City

 I already lived in Ireland before I had this job and I also lived and worked in Italy, and had a job in the Netherlands where I am originally from.
 I started to work as a Dutch IT support in Dublin in September 2012.

-While living and working in Ireland I speak Dutch and English every day at work; and I also speak French and Italian with my colleagues/friends when I get the chance.
+While living and working in Ireland I speak Dutch and English every day at work, and I also speak French and Italian with my colleagues/friends when I get the chance.

 What do you think of Dublin?

 I am currently living in North Dublin.
-The things that made me return to and love about Ireland are the friendly Irish people, beauty of Ireland, and it was an easy adjustment because I lived in Ireland before.
+The things that made me return to and love about Ireland are the friendly Irish people, the beauty of Ireland, and it was an easy adjustment because I lived in Ireland before.
 I will always say that "The people are the best of Ireland!"

 Even if you have not lived in Ireland, do not be scared, if you come for work you will adapt very quickly, I promise!
 It was so easy to make friends here in Ireland because all of my colleagues became my friends.
 My colleagues are all from different parts of the world and moved to Ireland for work like I did and I call it "Fake Ireland" because majority people I know from Ireland aren't actually from Ireland but each one is still as friendly as the Irish people here.